-Shortly after Susan was approved, Kidsave received the news that Joshua’s adoptive match had fallen through and Joshua was asking to come back to Kidsave events, a place he felt comfortable and valued.
-We invited both Joshua and Suan to the next Kidsave event, where they were happily reunited.
+Shortly after Susan was approved, Kidsave received the news that Joshua’s adoptive match had fallen through, and Joshua was asking to come back to Kidsave events, a place he felt comfortable and valued.
+We invited both Joshua and Susan to the next Kidsave event, where they were happily reunited.
 The two picked up their relationship where they had left off months before.

 Susan began driving Joshua to events, then hosting him on weekends, Soon they were officially matched for adoption and Joshua moved in with Susan.
 They have now been living together for the past few months and enjoying getting to know each other as a family.
-Joshua loves to play mini-golf, watch 80’s movies like Karate Kid and take walks with his new mom.
-“Some of our best times are the quiet times – such as baking cookies, baking homemade pizza or just watching a movie,” says Susan.
+Joshua loves to play mini-golf, watch 80’s movies like Karate Kid, and take walks with his new mom.
+“Some of our best times are the quiet times – such as baking cookies, making homemade pizza, or just watching a movie,” says Susan.

 Susan always makes sure to lift Joshua’s spirits when he becomes sad or frustrated.
-“Joshua has had a lot of disappointment of life,” said Susan, “and I want to make sure he knows, that when something disappoints him now, he no longer has to deal with it alone.”
+“Joshua has had a lot of disappointment in life,” said Susan, “and I want to make sure he knows, that when something disappoints him now, he no longer has to deal with it alone.”

-Susan’s advice to would-be foster and adoptive parents: f, “It’s not easy and has many challenges but when you see a person’s future changing for the better, you can’t help but feel like you made a difference; and it was all worth it.”
+Susan’s advice to would-be foster and adoptive parents: “It’s not easy and has many challenges, but when you see a person’s future changing for the better, you can’t help but feel like you made a difference.
+And it was all worth it.”

 Joshua told us recently that one of the greatest gifts God can give is adoptive parents like Susan.
 He would like to start his own YouTube Channel when he gets older to help kids like him find their very own Susan.